agholivand/PulseBoy2/Readme.txt

 To Run PulseBoy.

-First you need to download daqface and pypulse extract them all in the same folder as pulseBoy master. first download and install NI-DAQmx driver. then pip install PyDAQmx.
+Download daqface and pypulse extract them all in the same folder as pulseBoy master.
+Then download and install NI-DAQmx driver. then pip install PyDAQmx.

 update all the pathes in the PulseBoy\\controllers\\main.py (sys.path.append()).